Roblox/roact/docs/advanced/bindings-and-refs.md

 end
 ```

+Our mapped binding transforms the number of clicks into a string.
 Now the `TextButton` will display "Clicks: 0" instead of just the number!

 ## Refs

-While bindings are most helpful for individual props, we often want to access and entire Roblox Instance and its methods.
+While bindings are most helpful for individual props, we often want to access an entire Roblox Instance and its methods.

-*Refs* are a special type of binding that point to the Roblox Instance objects that are created by Roact.
-They're a useful escape hatch for when something is difficult or impossible to correctly express with the Roact API.
+*Refs* are a special type of binding that point to Roblox Instance objects that are created by Roact.

 Refs can only be attached to host components.
-This is different than React, where refs can be used to call members of composite components.
+This is different from React, where refs can be used to call members of composite components.

 ### Refs in Action
 To use a ref, call `Roact.createRef()` and put the result somewhere persistent.
 Generally, that means that refs are only used inside stateful components.